 For years, I refused to start journaling.
 Despite the many benefits, I saw it as another time suck.
 After all, I’m terrific at recalling details (famous last words of those who misplace everything)!
-After tiring from chasing my tail in life, I started journaling.
+After tiring from surrendering to limiting beliefs in life & entrepreneurship, I started journaling.
 As a writer, the thoughts and words quickly fell onto the paper.
 However, for many, there’s a degree of “Ummm… OK, now what”? when looking at a blank page.
 Here are some great ways anyone can begin journaling for personal growth.

 Tackling the Because

-While hitting the ground free-writing can feel like looking for buried treasure hand-tied and blindfolded, focusing on “because” is a great starting point.
+While hitting the ground free-writing can feel like looking for buried treasure hand-tied and blindfolded, focusing on “because” is a simple starting point.
 Here are a few examples.